 Do you also look at your home sometimes and feel overwhelmed by the sheer amount of stuff you’ve gathered?
 Marie Kondo would suggest the solution is to just throw away extra stuff, but that can lead to cluttering the environment and also wastes your hard-earned money!
 Think of an expensive top you bought and have now outgrown.
 Not only did producing it require a lot of environmental resources, textiles are notoriously hard to recycle.

 The solution?
 Upcycling!
 The new buzzword means to repurpose or reuse items in a way that improves them or increases their values from before.
-Upcycling is great for the environment, and it is also super-fun because it gets your creative juices flowing!
+Upcycling is a great way to save the environment, and it is also super-fun because it gets your creative juices flowing!
 This Environment Day, let’s try something new and upcycle.
 We bring you five ways to upcycle that will leave you bursting with feel-good energy!

 1. Ladders into bookcases